andyly25/chaddit-client/README.md

 # chaddit-client
-- Using surge to host, for now still trying to get a working chat app on different repo
+- Using surge to host
 - http://chaddit-client.surge.sh/
+- current making a chat app with chatkit
+- using React JS
+- need to make a better README eventually